Health checks tutorial

-Fill out the fields in the New Health Check window.
+- Fill out the Create a new health check fields.
 For more information, review the field descriptions in the Overview section.

-Your new health check will now appear in the list of checks.
+- Click the Create button.
+Your new health check now appears in the list of checks.

 Health checks do nothing on their own, but they can be added as a special parameter to an origin server in your configuration.

-Edit one of your existing origin servers by clicking the gear to the right of the origin server's name, and then selecting the Edit option.
+- Edit one of your existing origin servers by clicking the origin server's name.
+The Edit a host page appears.

-From the Health Check menu, select the health check you just created.
+From the Health checks menu, select the health check you just created.

 Fastly will now use the health check to monitor the selected origin server.